khutula/TigerGatorNole_Capstone1/README.md

 <a name="objectives"></a>
 ### Research Questions to Answer
 * Have average points per game increased over time?
 * Have the number of turnovers per game decreased over time?
 * Have the total yards per game increased over time?
 * Has 3rd down efficiency per game increased over time?
 * Has the margin of victory changed over time?
 * Are there more explosive plays?
 * Are there less punts per game?

 <a name="hypothesis"></a>
 ### Hypothesis
+Defensive value may be decreasing as the years progress and may be less important to the success of a team.

 <a name="dataset"></a>
 ### Dataset Used
 [College Football Data API](https://api.collegefootballdata.com)

+<a name="limitations"></a>
+### Limitations
+* Prior to 2004, some statistics are not available in this API.
+* We did not account for points scored by offense versus defense.
+* The dataset does not include bowl games and playoff games.

 <a name="technologies"></a>
 ### Technologies